Trần dynasty military tactics and organization: Military policy

-An important military policy of the Trần dynasty was "Ngụ binh ư nông" (Hán văn: 寓兵於農).
-When the nation was at peace, the royal house did not need more soldiers.
-Part of the military force was maintained permanently; otherwise, almost every man of military age was able to work his farm.
-Changes required to meet military needs were fulfilled by occasional or part-time service.
-When the nation was under threat of invasion, however, the emperor was able to call on all of the available manpower.
+An important military policy of the Trần dynasty was "Ngụ binh ư nông" (Hán văn: 寓兵於農, meaning: "Soldiers living among farmers"), a variation of militia or citizen-soldier system.
+Under this policy, a part of the military force was maintained permanently, which serve the royal house.
+While the remaining military forces was often work in their farm.
+This part of the force can be called by the emperor when under threat of invasion.

 In 1284, the Trần dynasty forces consisted of 200,000 soldiers in anticipation of a Mongol invasion.

 Strategy

-The Trần continued and passed on proven Vietnamese military traditions, such as asymmetry, elusive face-to-face combat and enemy attrition.
-The actual combatants received the full support of the entire national population.
-Resilience and sheer perseverance eventually triumphed over their opponents' short-lived achievements.
-Usually Vietnam lost most battles but won each of the wars.
+The Trần continued and passed on known Vietnamese military traditions, such as asymmetry, elusive face-to-face combat and enemy attrition.
+Soldiers were believed to have strong support from the Vietnamese population.

 People's war

-When Đại Việt was under attack by the Mongols, everyone joined in the war: the threat of invasion called forth the spirit of solidarity and psychological self-defense as expressed in the Vietnamese slogan: "Cử quốc nghênh địch" ("The whole country face to face with the enemy").
+During the Mongol invasions of Đại Việt, historical accounts describe widespread mobilization in defense of the kingdom.
+This collective effort is reflected in the Vietnamese slogan "Cử quốc nghênh địch" ("The whole country face to face with the enemy"), which has been cited by historians as emblematic of the national response to foreign threat.

-At the Diên Hồng conference, when the Đại Việt emperor asked: "Should we surrender or fight?", the unanimous response of all members of Trần royalty, military commanders and senior counsellors was: "Fight!".
+At the Diên Hồng conference, when the Đại Việt emperor asked: "Should we surrender or fight?", the unanimous response of all members of Trần royalty, military commanders and senior counsellors was: "Fight!".This account is frequently cited in Vietnamese historical education and national memory.

 Soldiers of the Trần dynasty tattooed two words in Hán văn on their hands 殺韃.
-In modern Vietnamese this is: "Sát Thát" (meaning: "Kill Mongolians").
+In modern Vietnamese, this is: "Sát Thát" (meaning: "Kill Mongolians").

 Scorched earth

-Thăng Long, capital of Đại Việt, collapsed every time the Mongolians came, but they did not know that the Vietnamese were psychologically prepared to abandon Thăng Long on short notice, as they realized early on that they could not protect it.
-Instead, the Vietnamese adopted a scorched earth strategy, carrying away what they could, and destroying everything else, so that nothing of use remained for the invading Mongolian troops.
+Thăng Long, capital of Đại Việt, was captured on all cases of Mongolians invasion.
+However, historical sources widely believed this was an intentional decision by the Vietnamese's military forces, as they anticipated the city's vulnerability and withdraw early.
+As a part of this approach, Vietnamese employed scorched earth tactic (evacuating civilians, supplies and destroy infrastructures) to deny resources to the invader.
 This strategy was called in Vietnamese: "Vườn không nhà trống" ("Both garden and house are empty").

-Longdays war
+Long days war

-The favorite tactic of the Vietnamese was to prolong war, causing the Mongolian enemy to become bogged down in the rainy season.
+The most common tactic of the Vietnamese was to prolong the war, causing the Mongolian enemy to become bogged down in the rainy season.
 This resulted in the Mongolians becoming infected with tropical diseases, and to deplete their war resources, as in the Vietnamese expression: "Lấy sức nhàn thắng sức mỏi" ("Our troops in good health smite the tired enemy troops").